MythicModeler/MythicModeler/README.md

 func GetBio() Bio {
 	return Bio{
-		"- ⚡ Quick bio:":                    "A kind of metalHead-melomaniac-gearAddict-amateurMusician-traveler-foodLover-gamer-coder-programmer-catLover-sportsAficionado hybrid", "- 🔭 I’m currently working on":      "Tredicom as a Senior Software Developer --- UAdeC as a Part Time Teacher", "- 🌱 I’m currently learning":        "Golang, MongoDB, RabbitMQ, K8s, GCP (Tech stack from my company) --- Sharpening my Front End Skills for the MERN stack (Personal goal)", "- 👯 I’m looking to collaborate on": "Python, Golang and Docker related projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  "Python, PHP, Laravel, SQL, Software Design & Architecture, Web-Dev and SEO", "- 📫 How to reach me:":              "https://github.com/AnhellO#you-can-reach-me-at-alien", }
+		- 🔭 I am currently enrolled in The Institution of Bloom Technology working on my Data Science degree.
+I am developing a strong foundation of skills in analyzing data and in Python.
+		- 🌱 This year my family and I have started a farmers market stand, bought and r chickens and built a greenhouse.
+When I am not working I love to spend my time helping them.
+		- 👯 I’m looking to collaborate on books.
+My favorite genre is fantasy.
+		- ⚡ I’m looking for connections in the data science industry to grow both my social connections and improve myself academically.
+		- 😄 Fun fact: Chickens are living decendents of dinasours.
+		- 📫 How to reach me: sheyer0597@gmail.com

+		Thanks for stopping by, and happy coding! 😄
+	}
 }